wendyoutwest/Algolia-FAQ-entry/New FAQ entry.md

 # Algolia Ranking vs. ElasticSearch Ranking
-Algolia has a special ranking method, and with it, your Algolia search engine can be up and running on your website very quickly..
+Algolia has a special ranking method, and with it, your Algolia search engine can be up and running on your website very quickly.